 A Student Center opened in 2005, featuring a dining hall, meeting rooms, and student lounge areas.
 A 38,000 square foot Glenn Performing Arts Center

 opened in 2008, featuring band, choir, and dance rooms, a 125-seat black box theater, and a 520-seat main stage theater.

 In 2011, a new Upper School library and four classrooms were added, synthetic turf was installed on the football/soccer field, and a scoreboard naming Pugh Field was erected.
 A Middle School football program was also initiated as part of a multi-year plan to develop football as a fall sport on the varsity, sub-varsity, and Middle School levels.
 An Upper School football team (grades 9-11) was added to the football program for the 2012-13 school year.

-In August of 2013, the school opened a 18,000 square foot classroom addition to the Lower School, which facilitated the addition of 62 new Lower School students.
+In 2013, the school opened a 18,000 square foot classroom addition to the Lower School, which facilitated the addition of 62 new Lower School students.
 This addition includes rooms for all fifth grade classes plus a music room, computer lab, and Spanish classrooms that are used by students at various Lower School grade levels.

 , which spans three stories and includes 60,000 square feet of interior space.
 Included in the Center are three classrooms and laboratories for Middle School science, six for Upper School science, and seven for mathematics.
 The Center also houses a computer lab, robotics classroom, forum classroom, Finnie Family Rooftop Garden & Observatory, Bayless Chemistry Plaza, and 135-seat Ramirez Lecture Hall.